 JANIE GEISER RECEIVED A 2012 MAPFUND GRANT FOR CLOUDED SULPHUR (DEATH IS A KNOT UNDONE), AS WELL AS A CENTER FOR CULTURAL INNOVATION GRANT, FOR THE DEVELOPMENT AND FOR THE FEBRUARY 2013 PREMIERE PERFORMANCES OF CLOUDED SULPHUR (DEATH IS A KNOW UNDONE).

 Janie Geiser is the Eisner Award recipient of the 2011 California Community Foundation's fellowship for visual artists.

-Upcoming film screenings include the 2013 Oberhausen Film Festival, and recent screenings inclue the 2013 Ann Arbor Film Festival, 2012 London International Film Festival's Experimenta, 2012 New York Film Festival's Views from the Avant-Garde, the Berkeley Art Museum (one person show, 2012), S8 Festival of Experimental Film, Spain (one person show, 2012), and a retrospective of her films at the 2012 Halifax Independent Film Festival.
+Other recent screenings include the 2014 Hong Kong International Film Festival, the 2013 Oberhausen Film Festival, the 2013 Ann Arbor Film Festival, the Berkeley Art Museum (one person show, 2012), S8 Festival of Experimental Film, Spain (one person show, 2012), and a retrospective of her films at the 2012 Halifax Independent Film Festival.